Healthy Homes Assessment Gracefield

 Gracefield Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is mandatory to all Gracefield and New Zealand rental homes where it is reasonably practicable to install.
+• Insulation of the underfloor and ceiling is required in all Gracefield and New Zealand rental houses where it is reasonably practicable to install.

-• Property managers and landlords must keep records of their the conformance to each Healthy Homes Standards that apply or will be applicable to an apartment rental.
+• Property managers and landlords have to keep records that demonstrate the compliance with any Healthy Homes Standards that apply or will be applicable to their rental properties.

-• Private landlords and property managers should ensure their rental properties conform in accordance with Healthy Homes Standard within 90 days of any newly renewed, extended or changed Tenancy.
+• Property managers and private landlords are required to ensure that their rental properties are in compliance to the Healthy Homes Standards within 90 days of any newly renewed, extended or changed tenancy.

-• All boarder households (except Kainga Ora and registered Community Housing Provider for boarding home tenancies) must comply with the Healthy Homes Standard regardless of the date the tenancy was started.
+• All the boarding households (except Kainga Ora and registered Community Housing Provider Boarding house tenancies) must meet the Healthy Homes Standard regardless of the time the tenancy began.

 Unreasonable Gaps & Holes